020 88309782

 '

-However, even the sturdy and long-lasting natural wood floors are not safe from harm's way, especially when it comes to the issues and problems that might deter their appearance, as well as drastically harm their overall condition, such as wear and tear, for example.
-In order to make sure your floor wouldn't be suffering from an excessive amount of wear and tear, as well as some other common issues that might cause imperfections, appropriate and regular maintenance is the not-so-hidden secret to keeping your floor's condition in a tip-top shape, enabling it to complement your home's design and style.
+However, even sturdy and long-lasting natural wood floors are not safe from harm's way, especially when it comes to the issues and problems that might deter their appearance, as well as drastically harm their overall condition, such as wear and tear, for example.
+To make sure your floor doesn't suffer from an excessive amount of wear and tear, as well as some other common issues that might cause imperfections, appropriate and regular maintenance is the not-so-hidden secret to keeping your floor's condition in tip-top shape, enabling it to complement your home's design and style.

-Regular and appropriate cleaning with the right tools for the job is highly recommended on a weekly basis.
-However, sometimes, just 'cleaning' is not enough and there will come a time when your wooden floor will require more thorough and in-depth maintenance.
-If you have experience with treatments that serve to maintain and improve the condition of wooden floors, probably the first thing that comes to mind when the above is mentioned, would be the sanding and refinishing services.
+Regular and appropriate cleaning with the right tools for the job is highly recommended weekly.
+However, sometimes, just "cleaning" is not enough and there will come a time when your wooden floor will require more thorough maintenance.
+If you have experience with treatments that serve to maintain and improve the condition of wooden floors, probably the first thing that comes to mind when the above is mentioned would be the sanding and refinishing services.
 Those procedures, however, are not necessarily the first thing you should look to spend your money on.
-Here's where 'buffing' comes to mind.
+Here's where "buffing" comes to mind.

 More often than you expect, you can improve the condition and appearance of your wooden floor by simply having it polished and buffed, rather than opting for sanding and refinishing.
 We will still recommend the latter services, as we find them effective and beneficial, but they are not the only option you have when it comes to getting a quick and easy improvement for your hardwood floor.
-In fact, buffing it will be faster, cheaper, and a less stressful alternative to floor refinishing.
-Be that as it may, buffing is not necessarily recommended for each and every situation, and floor.
+Buffing will be faster, cheaper, and a less stressful alternative to floor refinishing.
+Be that as it may, buffing is not necessarily recommended for every situation and floor.

 What Is Wood Floor Buffing and Why You Might Need It?

-Finally, due to the nature and specifics of the sanding process, mess and fuss are to be expected, mainly piles of sawdust and dirt, as well as some nasty odours, a lot of noise, and some other minor inconveniences.
-As you may guess, sanding is really beneficial, but very stressful and intimidating treatment, and it can sometimes cause a disruption to your day-to-day life.
-This is why we believe that sanding may not necessarily be the service that needs to be recommended and suggested for every single wooden floor, considering the fact that the 'buffing' option is also present.
+Due to the nature and specifics of the sanding process, mess and fuss are to be expected, mainly piles of sawdust and dirt, as well as some nasty odours, a lot of noise, and some other minor inconveniences.
+As you may guess, sanding is a really beneficial, but very stressful and intimidating treatment, and it can sometimes disrupt your day-to-day life.
+This is why we believe that sanding may not necessarily be the service that needs to be recommended and suggested for every single wooden floor, because the "buffing" option is also present.

-Just like sanding, buffing is also a treatment procedure that ensures you will get rid of the wood's imperfections, fine scratches, stubborn stains, and the dull, sad, and tired appearance of your floor.
+Floor buffing involves using a machine equipped with a rotating pad to polish the surface of a floor, effectively removing minor scratches and scuffs while restoring its shine.
+This process can be applied to a variety of floor surfaces, such as hardwood, tile, and concrete.
 Unlike sanding, buffing can only remove minor scratches and scuffs.
 It is not of much help when it comes to major damage and imperfections, as only sanding can save the day when it comes to that.
-However, if your wooden floor is in a relatively good condition, just needing some facelift and freshening up, buffing would be the perfect solution to achieve its new and improved appearance.
+However, if your wooden floor is in relatively good condition, just needing some facelift and freshening up, buffing would be the perfect solution to achieve its new and improved appearance.

 This procedure can also give your floor a new and attractive lustrous shine, that can last for many years to come!
 The basics of the process are pretty simple and efficient, not to mention that it will be extremely beneficial to the floor, as well as not make you stress out by being too much of a hassle.
 We still recommend seeking professionals when it comes to any of the processes involved with the wooden flooring, be it sanding, buffing, refinishing, and so on, as we do not think you should risk your floor's appearance just because you decided to undertake a little weekend DIY project that has backfired on you at some point.